7Circle/common-logging-swift/README.md

-# Zero12CommonLogging
+# Zero12 - CommonLogging

-A description of this package.
+A package for writing interpolated string messages to the unified logging system.